U.S. judge holds Argentina in contempt over bond payment plan

 Griesa did not set a specific schedule to consider sanctions.

-Additional reporting by Sarah Marsh, Hugh Bronstein and Richard Lough in Buenos Aires; Editing by Andrew Hay and Ken Wills
+Additional reporting by Hugh Bronstein and Richard Lough in Buenos Aires; editing by Andrew Hay